saulo2/timesheet-upo/README.md

 # TimeSheet-UPO
-This is a component for the [The Ur/Web People Organizer](https://github.com/achlipala/upo) that provides a customizable time sheet.
+A component for the [The Ur/Web People Organizer](https://github.com/achlipala/upo) that provides a customizable time sheet.

 # Tutorial
+Follow the sections below to see how to create a time sheet application with TimeSheet-UPO.

-## Schema
+## Service
 ```UrWeb
 table projectTable : {Id : int, Nm : string, Ds : string} PRIMARY KEY Id,
       CONSTRAINT NM_IS_UNIQUE UNIQUE Nm